Last amended on

 |Safety spectacles, goggles, face screens or shields, visors

 |Industrial safety helmets, bump caps, hairnets and firefighter helmets

 |Hands and arms

 |Abrasion, extreme temperatures, cuts and punctures, impact, chemicals, electric shock, radiation, vibration, biological agents and prolonged immersion in water

 |Gloves, gloves with a cuff, gauntlets and sleeving that covers part or all of the arm

 |Feet and legs

-With appropriate PPE chosen you need to consider how to ensure it is properly cared for and stored.
-Think too about how you will maintain the equipment (stockpiling replacement parts or kit, for example) and codify who will be responsible and how you expect this to be carried out.
+With appropriate PPE chosen, you then need to ensure it is correctly cared for and stored.
+Think about how you will maintain the equipment (stockpiling replacement parts or kits, for example) and codify who will be responsible and how you expect them to carry out those tasks.
 Employees should also understand how to report faults, destruction or loss of equipment.